revmischa/openai-stream-mini/README.md

 # openai-mini

-OpenAI client with no dependencies that supports streaming responses
+OpenAI client with no dependencies (except Node 18 or browser) that supports streaming responses.